-Today we’ll take a look at the GAR-GU2-0104 Gartech Glue Reservoir Assembly as used with a float valve on the Gartech Glue System for patterns gluing up to a 4″ glue tab.
+Today we’ll take a look at the GAR-GU2-0104 Gartech Glue Reservoir Assembly (or Glue Tank) as used with a float valve on the Gartech Glue System for patterns gluing up to a 4″ glue tab.

 Every Gartech Glue System includes a 7.5-gallon reservoir of gravity-fed, constantly-circulated glue, making this an interchangeable inventory item.